Generalization of the simplicial depth: no vanishment outside the convex hull of the distribution support: Generalization of the simplicial depth

-is monotonically nondecreasing for each realization of the random variables $X_1, \dots, X_{n},$ drawn with distribution $P.$ \end{proposition} The above result is not valid in general for either of the estimators of the distribution enlarged $\sigma$-simplicial depth.
+is monotonically nondecreasing for each realization of the random variables $X_1, \dots, X_{n},$ drawn with distribution $P.$ \end{proposition} The above result is in general not valid for the estimator of the distribution enlarged $\sigma$-simplicial depth.